SherlockME/RAG-based-ai-assistant/Readme.md

-# 🧠 RAG-Based AI Teaching Assistant (Python Course)
+# 🧠 RAG-Based AI Teaching Assistant

 This project builds a **Retrieval-Augmented Generation (RAG)** pipeline that acts as a smart **AI Teaching Assistant** for a Python course.
 It uses automatic speech recognition (ASR), embeddings, and vector search to retrieve relevant transcript segments from long-form video lectures — and can later be extended to generate answers using an LLM.